 - During the first 3 months of a baby’s life they will only be fed milk (either breast milk, or formula).
 Breast milk is best for giving babies the nutrients they need, though not all moms can or choose to breastfeed.

 - This phase can be exhausting with the amount of feedings required, but infants are growing and changing so much during the first 1-3 months that it is such a crucial time in their development.
-During this time babies will let you know when they are hungry by crying.

 Baby feeding schedule: 4-6 Months